Is car leasing worth it? Use these 5 decision-making factors to find out

 If you want to take things slowly, you can.
 For example, if you’re looking but you don’t have a license yet, you can take things at your own pace.
 Find a leasing company that will work to your time goal, not theirs.

 You can lease a used car, but is it worth it if you’re renting a car that’s 6-7 years old?
 The idea of leasing is that it makes brilliant vehicles accessible to people who wouldn’t usually drive them.

-If you’re looking to lease a new or nearly new car then leasing is worth it, you get a high spec, reliable vehicle that’s covered under warranty.
-The car will last, and you won’t be the one who has to take care of it when it starts to experience problems.
+If you’re looking to lease a new or nearly new car, then leasing is worth it; you get a high spec, reliable vehicle that’s covered under warranty.
+In addition, the car will last, and you won’t be the one who has to take care of it when it starts to experience problems.

 5. Are you susceptible to any risks?

 Before you lease a car, you need to determine whether you’re opening yourself up to any risks, which could be practical or financial.